rust-lang/rfcs/active/0000-rename-mut.md

 # Summary

-`&mut` implies that `&` is not mutable, which is not accurate due to types that implement internal mutability.
+The real guarantees provided by `&` and `&mut` related to aliasabilty, not mutability, so the names should reflect that.
 So, rename `&mut` to `&only` since that better reflects the semantics of that reference type - that it is non-aliased.
 Then, allow borrowing of a non-mut value to an `&only` reference.

 # Motivation